 - Strongly Worded Letter: Alpha Centauri threatens to make their displeasure known by sending an official communication to the Galatic Federation.
 This is during the middle of an armed uprising against the government.

-- What's Up, King Dude?: It seems anyone, including miners, can walk into the throne room and talk to the queen whenever they want to talk to her about something.
+- What's Up, Queen Girl?: It seems anyone, including miners, can walk into the throne room and talk to the queen whenever they want to talk to her about something.

 - The X of Y